superfly/docs/database-storage-guides.html.md

 ## Fly Volumes - Disk Storage

-Anything an App VM writes to its root disk is ephemeral: when the VM is redeployed, the root filesystem is rebuilt using its Docker image, deleting any data written to it since it was started up.
+Anything an App VM writes to its root disk is ephemeral: when the VM is redeployed, the root file system is rebuilt using its Docker image, deleting any data written to it since it was started up.
 This is fine for `/tmp` files, but most apps need to keep state in a database or another form of persistent storage.

 - **[Fly Volumes](/docs/reference/volumes/)** - Persistent storage on Fly.io is provided by Fly Volumes.
 You can use Volumes on an App directly, or run a separate database App with Volume storage and connect an App to that.
 A Fly Volume is a slice of NVMe disk storage attached to the server that hosts your Machine.
 Volumes have pros and cons, and you should read up on [Fly Volumes](/docs/reference/volumes/) before deciding whether they're the best solution for your use case.